 Originally from the east coast, Marisa came to College Station for graduate school, completing her PhD in Psychological and Brain Studies in 2018.
 She now works as a Senior Research Scientist at a Swedish-based technology company.
 The COVID-19 Pandemic has halted all business travel, but fortunately, Marisa and her husband, Ted, saw that as an opportunity to start fostering animals in need in 2020.
 Besides foster kitten friends, they have three full time roommates: Waffles (12 year old Brussels Griffon), Mugsy (14 year old Brussels Griffon mix), and Jack (5 year old friendly orange tabby).
 Marisa’s intellect, people skills, and fundraising knowledge make her a great addition to our team!

 Abby currently lives in College Station with her husband and their two young kiddos.
-They currently have a small flock of chickens, three cats, Fuji, Sugar Loaf, and Jupiter (all SKR rescues) and two standard poodles, PuddleGlum and Pevensie.
+They currently have two cats, Fuji, and Sugar Loaf (SKR foster fails), two standard poodles, PuddleGlum and Pevensie, and a rescue boxer, Hwin.
 As a kid in high school, she worked at her local veterinary clinic as a kennel attendant.
 She graduated from McClennan Community College with an Associates of Applied Science in Veterinary Technology in 2008.
 She passed her VTNE and became a Registered Veterinary Technician in the summer of 2008.
 She worked in a private practice for nearly four years (throughout school), as well as a local emergency clinic and a doggy daycare while in Waco.
 She took a job with Texas A&M University in the Veterinary Medical Teaching Hospital as a surgery technician in 2009.
 In this position, she was responsible for assisting in the education of 4th year veterinary students, prepping patients for surgery and helping with pre- and post-op patient duties.
 She transferred to the rehabilitation department in 2010 and was responsible for performing physical rehabilitation on post-op patients.
 She remained in the rehab department for several years before leaving to teach in the Veterinary Technology Program at Blinn College.
 Most recently, she was involved with the clinical practical skills for first through third year veterinary students.
 She has also served as the Vice President of a Texas veterinary technician support group, Veterinary Team Association of Texas.
 In 2016, she also received her Bachelors of Science in Veterinary Technology from Tarleton State University.
 She has spent the last decade + of her life trying to improve patient care and quality of life for our furry friends.